jstack-be/.github/guides/jstack-be-scoped-package-publishing.md

 Github documentation on package access control and visibility [can be found here](https://docs.github.com/en/packages/learn-github-packages/configuring-a-packages-access-control-and-visibility).

 You can probably figure out how to achieve the specific visibility you want from these docs, but if you simply want your package to be visible to all jstack-be org members, you can either (by order of preference):
+- Add the `jstack-be/developers` team as a collaborator to the repository the package's codebase is hosted in.
+By default, package visibility is inherited from their repository.
 - Set the package's visibility to `internal` in the package's settings.
 This way, everyone in the jstack-be organization can see the package.
 - Go to your package's settings, click 'Invite teams or people' and add the `jstack-be/developers` team as a member with `Role: Read`.
-- Add the `jstack-be/developers` team as a collaborator to the repository the package's codebase is hosted in.

 ## Creating Github Personal Access Token (PAT)